ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 Assigning role variables in playbooks is a very straight forward way to document things, as it only requires to know about playbook and the scope of the involved roles.
 Other places to put variables include `group_vars/<groupname>.yml` and `host_vars/<inventory-hostname>.yml`.
 The latter should be avoided, because we are trying to get rid of host-specific configuration to begin with.
 Group vars could be considered acceptable, but the goal should always be to encapsulate as much behaviour into roles as possible.
-Talking about hosts and groups this leads to the next section, the inventory.
+Talking about hosts and groups this leads over to the next section, the inventory.

 ## Inventory
 The [inventory](http://docs.ansible.com/ansible/intro_inventory.html) contains hosts divided into groups, and can also contain variables per group or host (discouraged, see above).
 When a playbook is executed using the `ansible-playbook` it usually receives the particular inventory file it should be using.
 There are several ways how different inventory files can be used, for example having a `localhost` inventory file, which has localhost mapped to all relevant groups, and eventually roles.

-The role the inventory and group variables plays in terms of documenting infrastructure is to capture the differences between environments, by assigning variables that are exposed by the roles.
+The role the inventory and group variables play in terms of documenting infrastructure is to capture the differences between environments, by assigning variables that are exposed by the roles.

 Example inventory file:
 ```